ihsn/SDCPractice/_build/html/_sources/anon_methods.rst.txt

 same random numbers will be generated every time. [#foot45]_ The number of changed records per variable is also shown.

-Example 5.12: Producing reproducible PRAM results by using set.seed()

 .. code-block:: R
+   :linenos:
+   :caption: Producing reproducible PRAM results by using set.seed()
+   :name: code512

     # Set seed for random number generator
     set.seed(123)